 It’s little wonder that Aussie homeowners have embraced outdoor kitchens with enthusiasm in recent years.
 Offering year-round entertaining space, extending your living area outside and adding value to your home, an outdoor kitchen is a worthy investment.

 However, there are traps for young players, so whether you’re adding an outdoor kitchen to an existing home or incorporating one into a new build, it’s important to do your research and plan carefully before taking the plunge.

-When it comes to bench-tops, granite and stone are popular options for outdoor kitchens, mainly because most barbecues need to be installed into a non-combustible bench.
+When it comes to benchtops, granite and stone are popular options for outdoor kitchens, mainly because most barbecues need to be installed into a non-combustible bench.
 The exception is the Heatlie Island Gourmet Elite, which is designed specifically for outdoor kitchens.
-You can install this unit into any type of bench-top – even MDF and wood – as it’s been designed to deflect heat away from the bench.
+You can install this unit into any type of bench-top – even medium-density fibreboard and wood – as it’s been designed to deflect heat away from the bench.

-Of course, the barbecue is the centrepiece of any outdoor kitchen and it pays to choose wisely.
+Of course, the barbecue is the centrepiece of any outdoor kitchen, so it pays to choose wisely.

-There’s no doubt that creating an outdoor kitchen has many benefits, however it pays to do you research, budget wisely and think carefully about what type of kitchen will suit your family’s needs.
+There’s no doubt that creating an outdoor kitchen has many benefits, however, it pays to do your research, budget wisely and think carefully about what type of kitchen will suit your family’s needs.